LinkedInAttic/venus.js/docs/source/reference/config_files.rst

 default:
 ----------------
-This option allows you to specify one of your libraries as the default library to be included, which frees you from using the @venus-include annotation as in the previous example.
+The "default" option allows you to specify one of your libraries as the default library to be included, which frees you from using the @venus-library annotation as in the previous example.
+It's useful if you are using the same test libraries across all of your suites/specs, or want to run a default environment.

 ::